 EASL to host annual Kid's Fishing Rodeo this Saturday

-It took nearly two months longer than expected, but this Saturday morning, the parish’s young fisherman will converge on Twin Lakes Park in Dutchtown with their poles and live bait to enjoy the 57th annual Kid’s Fishing Rodeo.
+This Saturday, the parish’s young fisherman will converge on Twin Lakes Park in Dutchtown with their poles and live bait to enjoy the 57th annual Kid’s Fishing Rodeo.

+The event is hosted by the East Ascension Sportsman League.
 Last year, almost 200 kids showed up for the rodeo.

-The fishing rodeo will be open to all children between the ages of 2 and 14, and it’s free to enter.
+The fishing rodeo will be open to all children between the ages of 2 and 14, and it’s free to participate.
 In fact, the young anglers will be treated to free food, and door prizes will also be given out to each fisherman.

 These prizes are possible because of the many sponsors of the event.
 This includes Shell Pipeline.